jonhare/COMP3207-NodeJS-CWK-Solution/guide.md

 **drop &lt;*object*&gt;**
 **throw &lt;*object*&gt;**

 Drops the specified object. &lt;*object*&gt; can be either a thing or exit.
 Can only be used on objects you are carrying.
+If the current room has the `temple` flag set, the object will return to its home; if the current room has a dropto set, the object will go the the dropto; otherwise, the item will be placed in the current room.

 ---------------------------------------